amogil/url_regex/README.md

 # UrlRegex

 Provides the best known regex for validating and extracting URLs.
-It uses amazing job done by [Diego Perini](https://gist.github.com/dperini/729294) and [Mathias Bynens](https://mathiasbynens.be/demo/url-regex).
+It builds on amazing work done by [Diego Perini](https://gist.github.com/dperini/729294) and [Mathias Bynens](https://mathiasbynens.be/demo/url-regex).

 Why do we need a gem for this regex?

-- You don't need to watch changes and improvements of original regex.
+- You don't need to follow changes and improvements of original regex.
-- You have an ability to slightly customize the regex: a scheme can be optional, can get the regex for validation or parsing.
+- You can slightly customize the regex: a scheme can be optional, and you can get the regex for validation or parsing.

 ## Installation